The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Introduction

-Due to the high rotational stability of MSPs, such signatures can be detected by precise timing of these pulsars through Pulsar Timing Arrays \citep[PTAs:][]{Sazhin1978, Foster1990, Taylor2015}.
-PTAs monitor an ensemble of MSPs and leverage the spatially correlated modulations in ToAs to detect and possibly characterise the GWB.
-However, this signature can be obscured by a variety of noise sources which may be intrinsic to the pulsar, or could be picked up as the pulsed radio emission propagates through the ionized interstellar medium (IISM) before it is received by the terrestrial observatories \citep{Shannon2010, Donner2020}.
-Careful modeling and characterisation of these noise sources, therefore, becomes central to the detection of a GWB.
-This pursuit of unveiling the existence of a GWB has led to the formation of PTA consortia across the globe, such as the European Pulsar Timing Array (EPTA: \citealt{Stappers2006, Janssen2008}), the Parkes Pulsar Timing Array (PPTA: \citealt{Hobbs2013, Manchester2006}), the North American Nanohertz Observatory for Gravitational Waves (NANOGrav: \citealt{McLaughlin2013}), the Indian Pulsar Timing Array (InPTA: \citet{Joshi+2018, Joshi2022}), the MeerKAT Pulsar Timing Array (MPTA: \citealt{Miles2023}), and the Chinese Pulsar Timing Array (CPTA: \citealt{2016ASPC50219L}).
-Collectively, these PTAs (except the CPTA) form the International Pulsar Timing Array (IPTA: \citealt{Verbiest2016, Perera2019}) consortium, which combines data and resources of the constituent PTAs to enhance the sensitivity to detect these nHz GWs.
+Due to the high rotational stability of MSPs, such signatures can be detected by precise timing of these pulsars through Pulsar Timing Arrays \citep[PTAs:][]{Sazhin1978, Foster1990, Detweiler79, Taylor2021, Golam25}.
+PTAs monitor an ensemble of MSPs and leverage the spatially correlated modulations in ToAs to detect and possibly characterize the GWB.
+However, this signature can be obscured by a variety of noise sources which may be intrinsic to the pulsar, or could be picked up as the pulsed radio emission propagates through the ionized interstellar medium (IISM) before it is received by the terrestrial observatories \citep{Shannon2010, Verbiest2018,Donner2020}.
+Careful modeling and characterization of these noise sources, therefore, becomes central to the detection of a GWB.
+This pursuit of unveiling the existence of a GWB has led to the formation of PTA consortia across the globe, such as the European Pulsar Timing Array (EPTA: \citealt{Janssen2008}), the Parkes Pulsar Timing Array (PPTA: \citealt{Manchester2013}), the North American Nanohertz Observatory for Gravitational Waves (NANOGrav: \citep{Jenet2009,McLaughlin2013}), the Indian Pulsar Timing Array (InPTA: \citet{Joshi+2018, Joshi2022}), the MeerKAT Pulsar Timing Array (MPTA: \citealt{Miles2023}), and the Chinese Pulsar Timing Array (CPTA: \citealt{2016ASPC50219L}).
+Recently, the African Pulsar Timing (APT\footnote{\url{https://africanpulsartiming.github.io/}}) group has also emerged and is engaged in broader pulsar science goals, including PTA science, in collaboration with the MPTA.
+Collectively, the NANOGrav, InPTA, EPTA, PPTA and APT consortia form the International Pulsar Timing Array (IPTA: \citealt{Verbiest2016, Perera2019}) consortium, which combines data and resources of the constituent PTAs to enhance the sensitivity to detect these nHz GWs.